Tillerson And Mattis Say China Needs To Do More Than “Try” On North Korea

 In a recent editorial, the Chinese state-run newspaper the Global Times warned that secondary sanctions “will lead to grave friction between China and the US.”

-This week, US spy satellites showed signs of activity at North Korea underground nuclear test site.
+This week, US spy satellites showed signs of activity at an underground nuclear test site in North Korea.
 But the Pentagon stopped short of saying the North Koreans are planning an imminent test, which would be its sixth.
-They note that while there is an activity, it is not the kind that would show a test.
-It could be as simply as maintenance, they noted.
+It noted that while activity is occurring, it is not of the type that would show a test.
+It could be as simple as maintenance, the Pentagon noted.

-While Mattis has called the North Korean threat “most urgent,” he also has repeatedly warned against military action, saying that the costs of winning would be entirely too high.
+While Mattis has called the North Korean threat “most urgent,” he has repeatedly warned against military action, saying that the costs of winning would be entirely too high.
 He has said diplomacy, not military action, can mitigate that threat.

 “It would be a war like nothing we have seen since 1953 and we would have to deal with it with whatever level of force was necessary ...
 It would be a very, very serious war," Mattis told the House Armed Services Committee.

-During his press conference with Tillerson, Mattis noted that China and the United States share the same goal for North Korea and that Wednesday’s meeting was an “open and frank dialogue.”
+During his press conference with Tillerson, Mattis noted that China and the United States share the same goal for North Korea, and that Wednesday’s meeting was an “open and frank dialogue.”

 John Hudson is a Foreign Affairs Reporter for BuzzFeed News and is based in Washington, DC.